Connect to share and comment

 In 2005, Sennott was awarded a Nieman Fellowship at Harvard University.
 In the fall of 2006, he returned to the Globe newsroom as a Staff Writer for Special Projects where he did pioneering work in multimedia.

 In April, 2008, he and CEO Philip Balboni launched GlobalPost, seeking to produce a new source of original international reporting for the digital age at a time of diminished foreign coverage by American media.
 Sennott built a stellar team of editors and more than 70 correspondents in 50 countries who since the site's launch in January 2009 have produced excellent daily coverage that has been widely recognized in the industry.
-The team has also gained a loyal and growing audience that in early 2011 exceeded two million unique visitors per month.
-Recently, Sennott has headed up a new non-profit initiative at GlobalPost that is supported by the Ford Foundation and other institutions to carry out in-depth "Special Reports."
+The team has also gained a loyal and growing audience that in early 2011 exceeded three million unique visitors per month.

 Throughout his career, Sennott has broken new ground in reporting across platforms in print, video, audio and where they all come together on the web.
 His reporting has won numerous journalism prizes including the prestigious Livingston Award for National Reporting and the Foreign Press Association's "Story of the Year," and he was named a finalist for the Goldsmith Prize for Investigative Reporting by Harvard University's Shorenstein Center.
 For the last two years, Sennott has served as a juror in the "International Reporting" category for the Pulitzer Prize.
 He also sits on the board of the Overseas Press Club Foundation.